cporteou/Presentations/README.md

 # Presentations

+## Designing Data Architectures that InfoSec will actually approve
+Building your data platform in the cloud is easy, but as soon as that dreaded word "security" becomes involved it suddenly becomes incredibly painful.
+How do you go about integrating it with your existing networking, how do you manage user security, what on earth is a private endpoint?
+Over the past year, a lot of these tools have evolved and we now have a set of mature patterns we can apply to actually make a modern data platform secure.

+In this session I'll guide you from through a secure reference architecture with Data Factory, Databricks, Data Lake, and Azure Synapse, working together as a secure, fully productionised platform.
+Each has their own idiosyncrasies, but this session will teach you the options available and the pitfalls to avoid.

+### Where has this been presented?

+- Data Grillen 2022

 ## Adventures in CICD with Azure Synapse

 In this session we'll look at the process, prerequisites, and pitfalls of setting up a continuous deployment pipeline for Azure Synapse.
 In this demo-heavy session we'll set up a YAML pipeline using Azure DevOps to deploy Azure Synapse workspace resources through a development lifecycle.

 ### Where has this been presented?

+- Data Toboggan

 ## DIY ETL with Azure tools